ZenPloy-cloud/n8n-docker-compose-dokploy/README.md

 ![Set Up Owner Account](./assets/n8n-set-up-owner-account.png)

-## Configuration Details

-### Docker Compose Structure

-The setup includes two services:
+## 🔧 What's Under the Hood?

+### 📦 What Gets Installed

+Your n8n setup includes:
-- **postgres**: PostgreSQL 17 database with health checks
+- **PostgreSQL 17** - Your workflow database (with automatic health checks)
-- **n8n**: n8n application (version 1.116.2) with task runners enabled
+- **n8n 1.116.2** - The automation engine (with task runners for better security)

-### Security Features
+### 🔒 Security Built-In

+We've got you covered:
-- Encrypted credentials with `N8N_ENCRYPTION_KEY`
+- 🔐 **Encrypted Credentials** - All your API keys and passwords are encrypted with `N8N_ENCRYPTION_KEY`
-- Secure cookies enabled
+- 🍪 **Secure Cookies** - HTTPS-only cookies for your sessions
-- Strict file permissions enforcement
+- 📁 **Protected Files** - Strict permissions on configuration files
-- Git node bare repository protection
+- 🛡️ **Git Protection** - Prevents bare repository exploits
-- Reverse proxy trust configuration
+- 🔄 **Proxy Ready** - Works seamlessly behind reverse proxies

-### Data Persistence
+### 💾 Your Data is Safe

-Two Docker volumes ensure data persistence:
-- `postgres_data`: Database storage
-- `n8n_data`: n8n workflows and credentials
+Everything important is stored in Docker volumes:
+- `postgres_data` - All your workflow definitions and execution history
+- `n8n_data` - Your credentials, settings, and configurations

+**Even if you delete the containers, your data stays safe!**

-### Automatic Cleanup
+### 🧹 Auto-Cleanup

-Execution data older than 7 days (168 hours) is automatically pruned to save storage space.
+To keep things tidy, n8n automatically deletes execution logs older than 7 days.
+Your workflows and credentials are never touched - only the execution history gets cleaned up.

 ---